shuzhao-li-lab/espol-workshop/day3.md

 5. Continued hand-on session on pathway and network analysis

 Please use the day3_handon_execuable.ipynb notebook.
-Try to reproduce the results on the notebook on your own.
+Try to reproduce the results on the notebook.

 *15 minutes break*